SO($N$) singlet-projection model on the pyrochlore lattice: Conclusion

 \section{Conclusion}

-Our quantum Monte Carlo study of the SO($N$) singlet-projection model on the pyrochlore lattice reveals the existence of a first-order transition separating the magnetically-ordered phase from the paramagnetic phase.
-This result is in contrast to the wide range of studies of the same model on various two-dimensional lattices, which, with rare exception, all harbored exotic critical points, though it is consistent with other 3D studies where critical behavior is lost and replaced by mundane first-order transitions.
+Our quantum Monte Carlo study of the SO($N$) singlet-projection model ($J_1$ only) on the pyrochlore lattice establishes the existence of quadrupolar magnetic order for $N\leq8$ and the destruction of this order for $N\geq9$.
+The augmented model with the continuously tunable parameter $J_2/J_1$ was studied in depth for $N=14$.
+While the stochastic series expansion algorithm is truly ergodic in all cases, its sampling efficiency wanes in the absence of magnetic order leading to an effective breakdown of ergodicity, especially near the transition point.
+Choosing the phase that minimizes the energy resolves this numerical challenge, allowing for a thorough investigation of the transition.
+Our study reveals the existence of a first-order transition separating the magnetically-ordered phase from the paramagnetic phase, as evidenced by a sharp, discontinuous drop in the magnetic order parameter.
+This result is in contrast to the wide range of studies of the same model on various two-dimensional lattices, which, with rare exception, all harbored exotic critical points, though it is consistent with other three-dimensional studies where critical behavior is lost and replaced by mundane first-order transitions.

 There exists ample opportunity for extensions of these investigations.
 For example, we avoided the critical value of $N$ where magnetic order first breaks down in the $J_1$-only model when studying the transition using the $J_1$-$J_2$ model, but one could certainly lower $N$ to see if any qualitative differences emerged, particularly for an odd value of $N$.
 Of greater theoretical interest is to consider our same model on a non-trivial, bipartite, three-dimensional lattice where we return to SU($N$) symmetry, such as the diamond lattice.
 The diamond lattice project is already underway and will serve as a logical capstone to this line of inquiry.